clitetailor/cursornext/docs/02-writing-tests.md

 ### `🌵()` and `🌵(none)`

-In caret syntax, empty labels are named `empty` by default.
+In caret syntax, empty labels are named `none` by default.

 ```ts
 const captureResult = t.capture(